xie186/BioTLDR/README.md

 An example can be got [here](https://github.com/xie186/BioTLDR/edit/master/database/bwa.md)

-Or you can submit an issue [here](https://github.com/xie186/BioTLDR/issues).
+Or you can submit an issue [here](https://github.com/xie186/BioTLDR/issues), then we can add the tools for you.

 ## Suggestions